 In some cases, the low cost per click from the display network can outweigh the low conversion rate and interest.
 But in most cases, advertisers always want the most targeted users to click on their ads and land on their pages.

 No matter what Google network you decide to run your ads on, make sure you’re protected from competitors and fraudulent clicks.

 Like running ads on Google isn’t expensive enough already, fraudulent clicks can seriously artificially inflate the price you pay for clicks.
 With 1 in 5 clicks currently being fraudulent, you could be losing a large amount of your budget every month to click fraud.

-To see how much you could save with PPC Protect, sign up to our free 30-day trial below.
-With installation taking just a few minutes, you can wave bye bye to any fraudulent clicks and reclaim your advertising budget.
+To see how much you could save with PPC Protect, sign up for our free 14-day trial below.
+With installation taking just a few minutes, you can wave bye-bye to any fraudulent clicks and reclaim your advertising budget.